 - 9.1 If, following a discussion with you, you decide to either defer or withdraw from your course you may be liable for the outstanding fees of your course.
 For further information on the deferral and withdrawal procedures, please see the HE Extensions and Extenuating Circumstances Policy.
-For information regarding refunds of tuition fees, please see the Tuition Fees Policy. - 9.2 If, following the HE Acceptable Behaviour Policy, HE Fitness to Study and Fitness to P ractice Policy, you are withdrawn from your course due to low attendance and/or not actively engaging in your studies, you will still be liable for any outstanding fees up to the point you left the course.
-For further information regarding this can be found in the Tuition Fees and Refund of Tuition Fees Policy. - 9.3 For full terms and conditions on your fee's liability, please see the HE Terms and
+For information regarding refunds of tuition fees, please see the Tuition Fees Policy. - 9.2 If, following the HE Fitness to Study, Fitness to Practice and/or HE Acceptable Behaviour process, you are withdrawn from your course due to low attendance and/or not actively engaging in your studies, you will still be liable for any outstanding fees up to the point you left the course.
+For further information regarding this can be found in the Tuition Fees Policy. - 9.3 For full terms and conditions on your fees liability, please see the HE Terms & Conditions clause 12.2.